 Table 4: Broad Error Detections

 To better understand recurring strengths and weaknesses, the configurations were further analysed to identify specific requirements that were either consistently detected or frequently overlooked.
-Table 4 shows that certain fundamental commands, “service password-encryption” , “enable secret” and “line vty” in AAA were always detected.
-Other configurations such as “ip ospf message-digest-key md5” and “area authentication message-digest|” in OSPF were flagged the most when missing even though it still cannot be counted as reliable, suggesting that the model could recognise high-level authentication mechanisms and simple per-interface security features.
-EIGRP and RIP had constantly not detected misconfigurations in these protocols for this test.
-Table 4 also highlights critical requirements that the model struggled with, “aaa authorization reverse-access” in AAA is one of them with a score of 0/4 detections and “router ospf” in OSPF with a score of 1/2 detections.
-EIGRP and RIP had too low of detection rates to produce meaningful patterns.
+Table 4 shows that certain fundamental commands, “service password-encryption” , “enable secret” and “line vty” in AAA were always detected and for RIP “key-string” which was always detected.
+Other configurations such as “ip ospf message-digest-key md5” and “area authentication message-digest” in OSPF were flagged the most when missing even though it still cannot be counted as reliable, suggesting that the model could recognise high-level authentication mechanisms and simple per-interface security features.
+Consequently, EIGRP remained the least reliable domain in this test, indicating that dependable detection likely requires benchmark excerpts or stricter, protocol-scoped prompting.

 Another type of analysis that was done considered the references that GPT cited when justifying its outputs.
 To explore this, three configurations from each protocol were sampled (12 Total samples), and all references mentioned in the model’s reasoning were documented.
 As shown in Table 5, GPT frequently cited Cisco documentation, CIS Benchmarks and NIST guidelines, occasionally drawing on references such as NSA, RFC standards, DISA STIGs or real-world application examples.
 While the diversity of references suggests exposure to authoritative material, their use was inconsistent which means that each individual config was evaluated with different guidelines.
 Cisco, CIS and NIST were by far the most commonly used, indicating that GPT anchored its reasoning on broadly recognised security sources, but without the precision required for consistent compliance auditing.